Skip to main content

 Mister, Van Gough and Gabrielle who was bitten by a rabid dog.

 This is The Mister cat, he woke me this morning by doing a four footed splat onto my chest, when he does this I am never sure if I am either having a heart attack or Mr T has pounced on me while I sleep.
 The first is possible, the latter not so much, he sleeps like no one else I know.
 I get up, take my tablets which are growing in number by the week.
 I look like I have gone into the medication sweetie shop and ordered a quarter of mixed meds please.
 They are all so pretty, no wonder kids take them instead of sweets.
-I have pills for inflammation, pills for blood pressure, for keeping my heart beat regular, pills for pain relief, deep shit pain relief pains that rip the shit out of my stomach lining, pills to help stop them doing that, pills for diabetes, pills for my bone pain, pills to dampen my immune system and the mega pills that are slowly swiping my autoimmune system out until even a sneeze could cause me to become infected and end up in A&E. Oh and the insulin pen th
+I have pills for inflammation, pills for blood pressure, for keeping my heart beat regular, pills for pain relief, deep shit pain relief pains that rip the shit out of my stomach lining, pills to help stop them doing that, pills for diabetes, pills for my bone pain, pills to dampen my immune system and the mega pills that are slowly wiping my autoimmune system out until even a sneeze could cause me to become infected and end up in A&E. Oh and the insulin pen tha

 The little voice in my head